 Essentially, the imposter syndrome is a psychological pattern, in which individuals start doubting their accomplishments after achieving a certain degree of success.

 Unfortunately, this phenomenon is very present among creative workers, especially the ones without formal education.

-Feeling inadequate in the position you're currently in may leave you insecure about advancing career and talking more risk.
+Feeling inadequate in the position you’re currently in may leave you insecure about advancing your career and taking more risks.